you-wont/battlescript/README.md

 # BattleScript
-The First Hackathon that allow real-time live coding with your team
+The Very First Platform that allow real-time live coding with your team